Behavioral Health

 Grants and Trainings

-Roosevelt County was awarded grant funding through an application with the New Mexico Sentencing Commission to plan and begin developing a Mobile Crisis Response Team concept for the region.
+Roosevelt County was awarded grant funding through an applications with the New Mexico Sentencing Commission and Administrative Offices of the Courts.
 We hosted a Behavioral Health Mini Symposium to begin the training and development process by providing free training and CEUs to behavioral/mental health professionals, therapists/counselors, and educators.
 Mental Health and Crisis Communication Training was provided to helping professionals.
-This was followed by Basic & Advanced Crisis Intervention classes along with De-Escalation and Calming the Crisis classes.
+This was followed by Basic & Advanced Crisis Intervention classes along with De-Escalation and Calming the Crisis, and Narcan training classes.

-The next series of training opportunities will focus on first responder peer support in Spring 2024.
-Each will be limited to 30 participants.
+The next series of training opportunities will focus on first responder peer support.
+Click here to view the course flyer.